• Skip to primary navigation

 Selective Serotonin Reuptake Inhibitors (SSRIs)

 by Neil Bauman, Ph.D.
 A lady explained, I’ve been diagnosed with S.A.D—Seasonal Affective Disorder, a depression/chemical imbalance related to the seasons and environment, and also related to serotonin imbalance.
 I’m still discovering what this is about and getting counseling.
-I have been recommended a low grade serotonin anti- depressant and wonder if this will […]
+I have been recommended a low grade serotonin anti- depressant and wonder if this will in […]

 Erectile Dysfunction Drugs Not So Safe After All

 by Neil Bauman, Ph.D.
 Viagra (Sildenafil) is quite ototoxic.
 I have listed it in my book “Ototoxic Drugs Exposed” for several years as known to cause hearing loss, tinnitus, ataxia, dizziness, vertigo and ear pain.
 Now it seems it is even more ototoxic than previously thought.
-On October 18, 2007, the FDA issued a […]
+On October 18, 2007, the FDA issued a special […]

 Lisa Evans-Smith, Au.D.—Audiologist Extraordinaire